terrabrasilis/docker-stacks/services/geoserver-publisher/README.md

 2. `sh log.sh`

 #### >> raster-ftp-download
-This service performs the images download
+This service performs the download of images from FTP using a trigger file called geoserver.txt and performs the unzipping on the downloaded files.

 #### >> raster-process
 This service performs GDAL command to each image was downloaded

 #### >> raster-publisher
-This service consumes and send to Geoserver the data to publish one new layer.
+This service consumes and sends the data to the Geoserver to publish the new layers.